vc-csv17-spring2019/Course-Information/README.md

 #### Grade Breakdown

-Your grade is based on how you do on programming assignments, participation, and the mid-term & final examinations.
+Your grade is based on how you do on homework assignments, quizzes, participation, and all examinations.
 Each of these items are weighted when calculating your final grade.
 The following table gives these weights:

 |Type                             |Weight|
 |:--------------------------------|-----:|